Calcite404/Calcite404.github.io/_posts/2022-10-28-Python-Loading-configs.md

 ### Solution
 #### 1. `configparser`
-This is my personal not so 'elegant' solution.
+This is my personal not so "elegant" solution.

 + For `bool` dtype, using `.getboolean()` method
 + For `list` dtype, transformation using `.split()` and `.strip()`